Glass Room Extension Cost

 Conservatory Style

 This glass room style is designed to look more like a traditional extension with very clear, visible framing.
-It is still made up predominantly of glass, so you still get all of the natural light and space-increasing effects, but it is somewhat subdued in comparison to the frameless.
+It is still made up predominantly of glass, so you still get all of the light and extra living space effects, but it is somewhat subdued in comparison to the frameless.
 These may be a little less than £40,000 due to the more visible framing.

 Pros: